tus/tus.io/about.md

 contributions, be it in the form of patches, comments or questions.
 You can reach the community using many different channels:

 - On [GitHub](https://github.com/tus), where the specification and all the code is hosted.
+- On [Discourse](https://community.transloadit.com/c/tus), our community forum (new! be one of the first to leave a message).
 - On [Slack](https://slackin-xgybtegrsh.now.sh), where the community is available for a chat.
 - On [Twitter](https://twitter.com/tus_io), where the core developers sometimes tweet about the project.
 - Additionally, the project leads can also be reached directly in person: